A super simple approach to product pricing.

-Kitty Caps needs to find the group of people that value their products the most.
+Kitty Caps needs to create a new product that their target market actually wants to buy.
 When doing this, there is only one rule –– this group of people can’t be friends or family.

 While Kitty Cap’s Cat Hats are worthless to dog owners, cat lovers would spend the last dollar in their pocket to buy one.

-Cat owners are the group of people that value Kitty Cap’s products the most, and in turn, they should be the target market.
+Cat owners are the group of people that value Kitty Cap’s product the most, and in turn, they should be the target market.

 2. Will the people who value my product most, actually buy my product?